bagaturchess/VisualBytecode/README.md

 # Overview

-In the modern java applications, frameworks, libraries and tools there are a lot of archive files (*.jar, *.zip, *.war, etc.) with java classes.
+In the modern java applications, frameworks, libraries and tools there are a lot of archive files (*.jar, *.zip, etc.) with java classes.
 So, it is difficult to:
   -  check if given class file is presented in the archives and where it is presented
   -  check if given class has given constructor, method or field